-The asymptotic linking number introduced by Arnold converges for infinitely long curves [16], while our initial motivation was a computation of geometric and topology invariants to classify periodic structures such as textiles [4] and crystals [5].
+The asymptotic linking number introduced by Arnold converges for infinitely long curves [32], while our motivation was a computation of geometric and topology invariants to classify periodic structures such as textiles [11] and crystals [12].

-Theorem 2 allows us to compute the periodic linking number between a segment J and a growing finite lattice L_n whose unit cell consists of n copies of two oppositely oriented segments orthogonal to J. This periodic linking number is computed for increasing n in a lattice extending periodically in one, two and three directions, see Fig. 5.
+Theorem 8 allows us to compute the periodic linking number between a segment J and a growing finite lattice L_n whose unit cell consists of n copies of two oppositely oriented segments orthogonal to J. This periodic linking number is computed for increasing n in a lattice extending periodically in one, two and three directions, see Figure 5.
 As n increases, the lk function asymptotically approaches an approximate value of 0.30 for 1- and 3-periodic lattice and 0.29 for the 2-periodic lattice.